yuvalmGS/gigaspaces-wiki-jekyll/product_overview/product-architecture.markdown

 Usually, a single GSA is deployed on each individual machine.
 The GSA spawns [Grid Service Managers]({%latestjavaurl%}/service-grid.html#gsm), [Grid Service Containers]({%latestjavaurl%}/service-grid.html#gsc), and other processes.
 Once a process is spawned, the GSA assigns a unique id for it and manages its life cycle.
 The GSA will restart the process if it exits abnormally (exit code different than 0), or if a specific console output has been encountered (for example, OutOfMemoryError).

-{% lampon %} Though [Grid Service Manager]({%latestjavaurl%}/service-grid.html#gsm), [Grid Service Container]({%latestjavaurl%}/service-grid.html#gsc), and other processes can be started independently, it is preferable that they be started using the GSA, thus allowing to easily monitor and manage them.
+{% lampon %}Though [Grid Service Manager]({%latestjavaurl%}/service-grid.html#gsm), [Grid Service Container]({%latestjavaurl%}/service-grid.html#gsc), and other processes can be started independently, it is preferable that they be started using the GSA, thus allowing to easily monitor and manage them.

 {% anchor gsm %}